nla-group/classix/README.md

 The data point 0 is in group 2, which has been merged into cluster #0.
 ```

+You can also track and compare the two objects merging and division with
 ```Python
 clx.explain(0, 2000,  plot=True)
 ```